Move directly to: Practical information / Local culture

 Local culture

-A few rules to keep in mind:
+Here are a few rules to keep in mind:

-– Do not drink alcohol in public.
+– Do not drink alcohol in public (unless you are with locals).

-– Many Venezuelans are the no longer used to seeing tourists, which sometimes leads to some suspicious looks.
+– Many Venezuelans are no longer used to seeing tourists, which sometimes leads to some suspicious looks.

 Some of the measures we take on our travels are;